sticklo/person-api/README.md

 The API provides the following endpoints for managing users:

-GET /api: Retrieve a list of all users.

 GET /api/:user_id: Retrieve details of a user by ID.

-POST /api: Create a new user.(use x-www-form-urlencoded to send your POST resquest)
+POST /api: Create a new user.

 .Example Request Body: